AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/AllElementsWithIDs.md

 QueryResult.AllElementsWithIDs Method
 =====================================
-AutomationML 2.1 APIGets all the elements with IDs.
+Gets all the elements with IDs.
 Elements using the same ID are grouped together.
 Use this method to validate the uniqueness of IDs.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)